Clinical Trials

 Further information can be found and on the page of the associated grant-funded project.

-BRIDGE - Behavioral and physical activation for multimorbid, elderly patients with depressive symptoms during the inpatient-outpatient transition
+Behavioral and physical activation for multimorbid, elderly patients with depressive symptoms during the inpatient-outpatient transition (BRIDGE)

 Around one in five older people is affected by depressive symptoms; the risk is even higher for people living at home and those with several illnesses at the same time (multimorbidity).
 However, when transitioning from geriatric psychiatric or geriatric inpatient or day clinic treatment to outpatient care, there is often a lack of support services to consolidate the therapeutic successes already achieved and prevent a renewed deterioration in health.